On top of all the questions about your new life after surgery, you may also wonder how you’ll afford the

 Flex Spending is a Great Option

 While surgery can certainly cost quite a bit of money, using your flexible spending account is a great way to cover qualified medical costs.
-FSA take pre-tax dollars from your paycheck to pay for eligible medical expenses like copayments and co-insurance.
+Medical flex spending for bariatric surgery accounts takes pre-tax dollars from your paycheck to pay for eligible medical expenses like copayments and coinsurance.
 When you have multiple specialists from whom to get clearances, the associated costs can add up.
-Using your medical flex spending for bariatric surgery can help save in out of pocket costs and in taxes.
+Using your medical flex spending for bariatric surgery can help save in out of pocket costs and taxes.

 Starting your surgical weight loss journey at the beginning of your plan year may help get your insurance to cover your surgery 100 percent if you’ve already met your maximum out of pocket.
 Be sure to balance the benefits to the downfalls, like how much money will be taken out of your check each week you get paid and the maximum amount you can roll over from year to year.
 Also, remember to factor other costs into your budget, like vitamins and gym memberships.
 Overall flexible spending is a great option to cover the costs associated with surgery.
 See what your company offers and find an amount that works for you.

 If this article gave you some great ideas to incorporate into your life, just imagine what other amazing strategies I have for you!
 Share this post on social media by clicking one of the sharing buttons, and don’t forget to join my email list!
 You’ll be the first to get updates, access to my new products and lots of tips, inspiration and motivation to help in your bariatric surgery journey.
 Just for joining, I’ll send you a free Bariatric Beginner’s Guide to get you started, as well as some other pretty awesome goodies to keep you motivated.
 Join today!

 You can use medical flex spending on copays for the doctor appointments for your pre-op clearances, any prescription medications you need to take before or after surgery and hospital and doctor fees from your surgery.